xingkunx/xingkunx.github.io/_pages/about.md

 I am a physical oceanographer and ocean engineer at the Tropical Marine Science Institute, National University of Singapore (NUS).

-My expertise spans various areas, including wave dynamics, atmospheric and oceanic modeling, and in-situ data processing.
+My expertise spans various areas, including atmosphere, ocean and wave dynamics and numerical modeling, and field, satellite, and reanalysis data processing.
 Specifically, I focus on:

 * Impact of ocean waves on the air-sea boundary layers.
 * Wave-ice interaction within the Arctic Cyclones system.